sensu/sensu-docs/content/sensu-go/6.4/operations/maintain-sensu/upgrade.md

 ## Upgrade to Sensu Go 6.4.0 from any previous version

 In Sensu Go 6.4.0, we upgraded the embedded etcd version from 3.3.22 to 3.5.0.
-As a result, for deployments use embedded etcd, 6.4.0 is not backward-compatible with previous versions of the Sensu backend.
+As a result, for deployments that use embedded etcd, 6.4.0 is not backward-compatible with previous versions of the Sensu backend.

 {{% notice note %}}
 **NOTE**: Sensu Go 6.4.0 is backward-compatible for deployments that use external etcd, as well as with previous versions of the Sensu agent.